 Ideally every destination should have a primary and alternate route

 5. After the event

 Accidents are often inevitable and whilst they cannot always be eliminated, they can be well managed.
-It is recommended that you establish clear procedures so that your employees are prepared for accident situations.
+We recommended that you establish clear procedures so that your employees are prepared for accident situations.
 These procedures include;

 A well implemented procedure can help you manage the situation, identify the cause and lower the risk of similar accidents in the future.
 The procedure can also help you collect vital information which may assist your insurers in defending claims made against your drivers.